-- California corporation number (a valid seven digit number assigned by the California SOS). - Federal employer identification number (FEIN) (nine digits). - California Secretary of State file number (twelve digits), if applicable. - Corporation name (use the legal name filed with the California SOS) and address (include PMB no., if applicable). - Use the additional information field for "Owner/Representative/Attention" name, and other supplemental address information only.

-If the corporation has a foreign address, follow the country's practice for entering the city, county, province, state, country, and postal code, as applicable, in the appropriate boxes.
+- California corporation number (assigned by the California SOS). - Federal employer identification number (FEIN). - California SOS file number, if applicable. - Corporation name (use the legal name filed with the California SOS) and address (include PMB no., if applicable). - Use the additional information field for "Owner/Representative/Attention" name, and other supplemental address information only. - If the corporation has a foreign address, follow the country's practice for entering the city, county, province, state, country, and postal code, as applicable, in the appropriate boxes.
 Do not abbreviate the country name.